 Return the mixture to the skillet, and heat over low heat, stirring occasionally, for 15-20 minutes until the mixture takes on a life of its own as a meaty veggie-filled stuffing skillet supper.

-This post is linked with What's Cookin Wednesday at Buns In My Oven, the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's In The Box at In Her Chucks, Taste and Tell Thursdays and The Farm Girl Blog Fest at Let This Mind Be In You.
+This post is linked with What's Cookin Wednesday at Buns In My Oven, the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's In The Box at In Her Chucks, Taste and Tell Thursdays and The Farm Girl Blog Fest at Let This Mind Be In You, and Food on Friday (twice).